cogdog/dailyblank/README.md

 ## New Features

+* Post Author is never used (the theme automatically assigns author to user id=0 which is typoically the first admin user) so Author column now removedfrom dashboard listings of Daily Blanks
 * Fixed a bug in the twitter API calls that was resulting in missing tweets (added `tweet_mode=extended`) because API was returning truncated tweets, hence missing hashtags.
 This can be fixed by updated the plugin [installable-oauth-twitter-feed-for-developers.zip](https://github.com/cogdog/dailyblank/blob/master/installable-oauth-twitter-feed-for-developers.zip)
 * Categories listed under singly daily metadata (July 28, 2017)
 * New shortcodes for count of people participating and number of responses.
 Also added an admin dashboard widget that shows activity stats on the site (July 3, 2017)